Customer Service What? The best "Customer Service blog"!

 In the on going battle to bring business from the dark ages into the 21st century of customer centered services the defining of what a customer wants has come down to the tug of war between the conceptual idealization of the marketing departments and consultants and that of the customers themselves.

-Even in the most forthright of customer service blogs and articles customer service ideologist have been mislead by the marketing world into identifying marketing concepts as customer service ideologies and concepts, even to the point of re-labeling traditional marketing jargon to quack like a duck, however underneath the quack there ain’t no waddle.
-Businesses need to be careful of being mislead in the area of customer service and expectations.
+Even in the most forthright of customer service blogs and articles, customer service ideologist have been mislead by the marketing world into identifying marketing concepts as customer service ideologies and perspectives, even to the point of re-labeling traditional marketing jargon to quack like a duck, however underneath the quack there ain’t no waddle.
+Businesses need to be careful of being mislead in the application of policies that are selfserving and hollow pulling them away from the purpose of customer service and their customer's (market segment)expectations.

 It is of the greatest importance that businesses understand the direct relationship between customer service and customer expectations in the terms of the customer not in the terms of the marketing traditionalist.
-Until businesses can do that and understand how to integrate it they will never win the hearts of their potential customers and loyalty as elusive as it is will always be a fleeting fancy.
+Until businesses can do that and understand how to integrate this "customer perspective" into their marketing, branding, sales and policy development, they will never win the hearts of their potential customers and loyalty as elusive as it is will always be a fleeting fancy.

 We invite any and all comments.